camunda-community-hub/zeebe-simple-monitor/README.md

 #### Cross Origin Requests

-To enable cors, add the allowed origins (`;` seperated) in the following property:
+To enable Simple Monitor to send CORS header with every HTTP response, add the allowed origins (`;` separated) in the following property:

 ```
 server:
   allowedOriginsUrls: http://remote-hoste:8082;https://remote-hoste:8082
 ```

-It is then available under http://localhost:8082/monitor.
+This will then set ```Access-Control-Allow-Origin``` headers in every HTTP response.

 #### Customize the Look & Feel